SOME MORE INFO ON HOGLETS

 LAPPING FOR THEMSELVES: If they are really strong and hungry, you may be able to get them lapping from a flat lid for themselves, you will still have to toilet and clean them up, but it is easier if they will do it.
 Usually I have to wait until their eyes are open, but this family started when their eyes were still shut, it happened on the same day as they could all roll up.
 But what a mess they made not sure it was a good idea don't usually do it!

 EYES OPEN - DAY 14 - this is the big day when the eyes should start to open, first one then the other, I don’t think they can see anything at first!
+You can now move to 4 hourly feeds.
 Then you can calculate how old they were when they were admitted, it is the only good way of working this out really!
 By this stage they are much greyer in the skin and have many more brown spines.
-As soon as you feel the teeth under the gums with the syringe when you feed them you can very gradually add some sort of meaty jelly or Hills A/D or pureed kitten food or even ground kitten biscuits like Royal Canin Babycat, especially if you find that the milk on its own is not giving them enough nourishment.
+As soon as you feel the teeth under the gums with the syringe when you feed them you can very gradually add some sort of meaty jelly, puppy mousse, Hills A/D or pureed kitten food or even ground up kitten biscuits like Royal Canin Babycat, especially if you find that the milk on its own is not giving them enough nourishment.
 You will know this if you weigh them at the same time every day, and always at the same point in the routine, either after or before the feed and toilet.
 As soon as the weight stays static, add some extra protein, but only very small amounts, and stop if it upsets their digestion.

 Sometime between 2 and 3 weeks you should be able to stop toiletting them, they will let you know by staying rolled up when you try to tickle their bits!
 Check the bedding for signs of wee and poo to be sure and go on trying to toilet them for a few more times as they often seem to need it every 12 hours or so for a couple of days while they are getting the hang of it!
 Girls will get independent before the boys usually!!
 Typical!
 Boys just like being tickled!